-Location Be Ready Be Respectful Be Safe Classroom Super sitting.
+Location Be Ready Be Respectful Be Safe Classroom to learn.
+Super sitting.
 Llygaid yn edrych, Clustiau yn gwrando (eyes looking, ears listening) Kind hands, feet and mouth Looking after our school resources wonderful walking.
-Chairs neatly put back under tables Items picked up from the floor.
 Playground to run, play, learn, exercise and have fun.
 Dressed appropriately.
 Drop equipment calmly and stand in silence when you hear the first whistle.
 Walk quietly to your line when you hear the second bell to each other and the environment. • Have kind hands, feet and mouth • Look after our school resources • Make sure we put all litter in the bin use equipment appropriately.
 Do not climb on areas that aren't allowed or unsafe.
 No leaving school property.
-Walking to lines quietly.
 Assembly to listen to the speaker. • Walk in silently in Year group order. • Llygaid yn edrych, Clustiau yn gwrando (eyes looking, ears listening) • Super sitting Listen in silence Sit still Put hands up to ask questions. have kind hand, feet and mouth.
-Wonderful Walking-leaving and entering the hall.
 Hall/P.E for instructions Doing things first time. to the game, follow the rules.
 Looking after our school resources use equipment appropriately.
 Lunchtimes wait your turn.
 Queue up one behind the other.
 Clean your area Use your manners and do not push in. have kind hands, feet and mouth.

-Behaviour Consequence Flowcharts:
+Behaviour Consequence Flowcharts.